 The control laws used in image-based visual servoing have their respective drawbacks and strengths.
 In some cases, a control law is not able to converge while the others succeed.
 In other cases, all classical control laws may fail.
 Different behaviors may explain these failures.
 For example, the camera moves to infinity, the camera moves to be too near to the object, the camera reaches a local minimum or a singular configuration.
 In this paper, new configurations have been exhibited, for the first time as far as we know: a local minimum for all classical control schemes, especially for the control law proposed in [14].
+This configuration has been found by studying a new control scheme built to try to obtain its global asymptotic stability.
 A singularity of the control scheme proposed in [14] has also been exhibited and its effects have been emphasized through experiments obtained on a 6 dof robot.
 New surprising results have also been obtained for the other classical control schemes for motion combining translation along and rotation around the optical axis.
 Finally, a new control law based on a behavior controller has also been proposed.
-Setting $\beta = 0, 1, \text{ or } 1/2$ would allow to switch between the three most classical schemes but we have prefered to analyse the behavior of the control scheme for all possible values of this parameter.
+Setting $\beta = 0, 1$, or 1/2 would allow to switch between the three most classical schemes but we have prefered to analyse the behavior of the control scheme for all possible values of this parameter.
 In all considered cases (difficult configurations subject to local minima for all classical schemes, motion along and around the optical axis), it has always been possible to determine values of this parameter that provide a satisfactory behavior of the control scheme.
 In fact, the suitable values of the behavior controller rely on the displacement that the camera has to realize.
 Future work will thus be devoted to determining how to select automatically the value of the behavior controller to obtain a good behavior in all cases.
 Modifying on line the value of the behavior controller during the task execution will be also studied.